-To participate as a community observer, the following conditions must be met:
+To participate as a citizen observer the following conditions must be met:

-- The Ride-a-long Form has been read, completed, signed, and submitted to division command staff or designee at least seven (7) days prior to the anticipated ride-a-long date by the requestor. - The observer is at least 15 years of age, and the parents or legal guardian have signed the Ride-a-long Form if under 18 years of age. - The observer cannot be currently wanted by any police agency or have pending litigation with UAPD. - The observer cannot have a criminal history that would/could compromise UAPD operations. - The supervisor of the section/squad/shift identified by the requesting party will be advised and provide input regarding any conflict or concerns. - No observer will participate as a part of a university sanction or community service sanction unless court ordered and then only after notice and approval by the Chief of Police. - No person participating as an observer shall possess a firearm or dangerous/deadly weapon.
-Active certified police officers and federal law enforcement are exempt from this policy.
+- The Citizen Observer Form has been read, completed, signed and submitted to division command staff or designee at least seven (7) days prior to the anticipated ride-a-long date by the requestor. - The observer is at least 15 years of age, and the parents or legal guardian have signed the Citizen Observer Form if under 18 years of age. - The citizen observer must not be currently wanted by any police agency or have pending litigation with UAPD. - The observer must not have a criminal history that would/could compromise UAPD operations. - The supervisor of the section/squad/shift identified by the requesting party will be advised and provide input regarding any conflict or concerns. - No citizen observer will participate as a part of a university sanction or community service sanction unless court ordered and then only after notice and approval by the Chief of Police. - No civilian participating as an observer shall possess a firearm or dangerous/deadly weapon while participating in the program.
+Active certified police officers and federal law enforcement are exempt from this policy. - Citizen observers must wear the observer vest provided by the department in the field during the ride-along.
+Arizona certified police officers and federal law enforcement are exempt from wearing the observer vest.

-When the request has been approved, the requesting party will be notified of the confirmed observation date and time.
+When the request has been approved the requesting party will be notified of the confirmed observation date and time.
 The section/shift supervisor will be forwarded the form and provide it to the officer/employee on the date scheduled.
-After conclusion of the ride-a-long, the officer/employee will make comments regarding the ride-a-long that would be relevant in approving future requests for the participant.
-The form will then be forwarded through the chain-of-command to the respective Assistant Chief for review and filing in the observer file in Records.
-Request forms will be maintained according to current record retention schedules.
+After the conclusion, the officer/employee will make any comment regarding the ride-a-long that would be relevant in approving future requests for the participant.
+The form will then be forwarded through the chain-of-command to the respective Assistant Chief for review and filing in the Citizen Observer file in Dispatch.
+Requests forms will be maintained according to current record retention schedules.